AnshChoudhary/Autonomous-Mars-Rover/README.md

 The Autonomous Mars Rover project represents a significant leap forward in space exploration technology.
 By enabling rovers to autonomously interpret and respond to their environments, we can extend the range and duration of missions, reduce the reliance on Earth-based instructions, and increase the scientific yield of each mission.
 This project lays the foundation for future exploration endeavors, where autonomous systems will play a crucial role in unraveling the mysteries of Mars and beyond.

 ## Future Work
-- Dataset Expansion: Incorporate additional datasets, including MER data, to enhance model robustness and generalizability.
+- ***Dataset Expansion***: Incorporate additional datasets, including MER data, to enhance model robustness and generalizability.

-- Model Optimization: Experiment with different architectures and hyperparameters to further improve segmentation accuracy and efficiency.
+- ***Model Optimization***: Experiment with different architectures and hyperparameters to further improve segmentation accuracy and efficiency.

-- Real-time Deployment: Develop systems for deploying the model in real-time on rover hardware, facilitating on-the-fly decision-making during missions.
+- ***Real-time Deployment***: Develop systems for deploying the model in real-time on rover hardware, facilitating on-the-fly decision-making during missions.

 ## Getting Started